bluenote-1577/sylph-tax/README.md

 # sylph-tax - incorporating taxonomy into [sylph](https://github.com/bluenote-1577/sylph)

 > [!NOTE]
-> This repo replaces the [sylph-utils](https://github.com/bluenote-1577/sylph-utils) repository with a cleaner commandline interface and file downloading capabilities.
+> This repo replaces the old [sylph-utils](https://github.com/bluenote-1577/sylph-utils) scripts. `sylph-tax` is easier to download/install and use than `sylph-utils`.

-The [sylph](https://github.com/bluenote-1577/sylph) metagenome profiler outputs a TSV format that does not have taxonomic information. `sylph-tax` can turn `sylph`'s TSV output into a **taxonomic profile** like Kraken or MetaPhlAn. `sylph-tax` does this by using custom taxonomy files to annotate sylph's output.
+[Sylph](https://github.com/bluenote-1577/sylph) is an efficient and accurate metagenome profiler.
+However, its output does not have taxonomic information. `sylph-tax` can turn `sylph`'s TSV output into a **taxonomic profile** like Kraken or MetaPhlAn. `sylph-tax` does this by using custom taxonomy files to annotate sylph's output.

 ## Taxonomy integration - available databases with taxonomy files